AdobeDocs/experience-manager-65.en/help/forms/using/configure-out-of-office-settings.md

 You can set a default person to which all of your items are sent.
 You can also specify exceptions for items from specific processes to be sent to a different user or to remain in your Inbox until you return.
 If the designated person is also out of the office, the item goes to the user that they have designated.
 If the item cannot be assigned to a user who is not out of the office, the item remains in your Inbox.

 You can segregate item delegation based on the workflow models.
-For example, an item related to Workflow A is assigned to user and an item related to Workflow B is assigned to user B.
+For example, you can assign an item related to Workflow A to user A and assign an item related to Workflow B is assigned to user B.

 >[!NOTE]
 >